certara/pyDarwin/docs/Usage.rst

 2. New lines in JSON files are ignored.
 To code a new line, enter the newline escape character "\\n".
 Similarly, a tab is coded as "\\t".

 3. Comments are not permitted in JSON files.
-However comments for the generated NMTRAN control file maybe included with the usual syntax ";".
+However, comments for the generated NMTRAN control file maybe included with the usual syntax ";".

 4. There is no dependency on the sequence of token sets in the file, any order is acceptable, they need not be in the same order as they appear in the :ref:`template file.<template_file_target>`